cybermouflons/CCSC-CTF-2025/reverse/gatekeeper/README.md

 ## Description

-Think you sharp enough to slip past every gate and claim the secrets they swore none could reach?
+Think you're sharp enough to slip past every gate and claim the secrets they swore none could reach?

 Important note: One of the endpoints below is the node RPC endpoint!